-10 Top-Rated Weekend Getaways in Georgia
+12 Top-Rated Weekend Getaways in Georgia

-Add to this a temperate climate coupled with unparalleled southern hospitality and a landscape that ranges from a Little Grand Canyon to the secluded beaches of the Golden Isles, you can bet this state will suit every visitor's travel style.
+Add to this a temperate climate, coupled with unparalleled Southern hospitality, as well as spectacular scenery that ranges from a Little Grand Canyon to the secluded beaches of the Golden Isles, and you can bet this state will suit every visitor's travel style.
 Whether you are looking for a romantic escape or a fun adventure, Georgia has it.

-There's still a lot of Gone with the Wind-style permeating the architecture throughout the state.
-No less than 47 state parks and over 400 Civil War sites keep sports enthusiasts and history buffs busy.
-The mysterious Spanish moss sets the mood, and tourists will find the refrain from Georgia on My Mind reverberating through their memories long after they have left this enchanting destination.
+There's still a lot of Gone with the Wind-style antebellum architecture preserved throughout the state, too.
+In fact, no less than 47 state parks and over 400 Civil War sites keep sports enthusiasts and history buffs busy.
+That mysterious Spanish moss dangles from the trees in the state's many parks, sparking visitors to want to hum the refrain from Georgia on My Mind as they build fantastic memories of this enchanting destination.

 Ahhhh, Savannah!
-Known as Georgia's first city is steeped in rich southern history.
-Majestic trees dripping with Spanish moss surround stately centuries-old homes located in the historic district.
-This city is perfect for walking, and the symmetrical grid layout and variety of architecture has given the district National Historic Landmark status.
+Known as Georgia's first city, romantic Savannah is steeped in rich Southern history.
+Majestic trees dripping with Spanish moss surround stately century-old homes located in the city's remarkably well-preserved Historic District.
+This charming city is perfect for walking, and its symmetrical grid layout and well-preserved architecture have led to its entire downtown core being given National Historic Landmark status.

 Accommodation: Top-Rated Resorts in Savannah

 - Read More: Top-Rated Tourist Attractions in Savannah

-3. Stone Mountain
+3. Stone Mountain Park

-The Stone Mountain Manor is a bed-and-breakfast charmer.
-Located at the edge of the park.
+The Stone Mountain Manor is a bed-and-breakfast charmer located at the edge of the park.
 Play golf, take in some pool time, and even bring along your pet.
 Breakfast is included, as is Wi-Fi and parking.

-4. Sea Island
+4. Sea Island Resort

 After a busy day, you can unwind at one of the pools or take part in the many activities on the island like sport shooting, biking, tennis, horseback riding, and more.
 Shopping here is more of a one-of-a-kind experience, and when you've had enough, come back to taste the flavors of Sea Island at one of the many restaurants located within the property.

 5. Jekyll Island

-Learn more about the native wildlife at the Sea Turtle Center, where they rehabilitate sea turtles and help other coastal wildlife.
+Learn more about the native wildlife at the Georgia Sea Turtle Center where they rehabilitate sea turtles and help other coastal wildlife species recover from negative human interactions.
 You can also take one of the many historical tours to learn more about this area's rich culture.

-Head to the Georgia Museum of Art to enjoy works from local and international artists or walk through The State Botanical Gardens of Georgia.
+Head to the Georgia Museum of Art to enjoy works from local and international artists or take a stroll through The State Botanical Gardens of Georgia.
 The Victorian-era downtown and its enclave of trendy shops, restaurants, and vibrant entertainment venues keep visitors entertained.

 7. Blue Ridge

-Nestled in the mountains, but only 90 minutes from Atlanta, Blue Ridge, Georgia offers a little something for everyone.
-Whether you are looking for adventure in the higher elevations or a laid-back getaway, you will find it in this beautiful area.
+Nestled in the Georgia mountains but only 90 minutes from Atlanta, Blue Ridge offers a little something for everyone.
+Whether you are looking for adventure in the higher elevations or a laid-back weekend getaway, you will find it in this beautiful area.
 For the adventurous, try the Zipline Canopy Tours through a beautiful 165-acre tract of land in the mountains.

 While you are here, consider a paddleboard tour of Betty's Branch with Cole Watkins Tours or a bike ride through the Forks Area Trail System, a loop of 34 miles of wooded trails.
 For something a little less adventurous, the many galleries and shops offer plenty to see in the downtown area.

-Make sure you're hungry, as schnitzel, pretzels, and sausages are a favorite.
+Make sure you're hungry, as schnitzel, pretzels, and sausages are favorite dishes here.
 Shop in one of the unique stores that have locally produced arts and crafts, or visit one of their museums, such as the Folk Pottery Museum of Northeast Georgia.
-Make sure to check the calendar, as there are many festivals throughout the year.
+Be sure to check the calendar, as there are many festivals throughout the year.
 The location is prime, and it's easy to find plenty of activities indoors and out.

 10. Tybee Island